harnibaskar3105/Interior-Design-Failure-Prediction/README.md

 5. Create a .env file

 Create a .env file in the project root directory and add the required settings such as:
 SECRET_KEY
 ALLOWED_HOSTS
 Database configurations

 6. Apply migrations
 python manage.py migrate

 7. Create admin account
 python manage.py createsuperuser

 8. Run the project
 python manage.py runserver

-9. Open in browser
+10. Open in browser
 http://127.0.0.1:8000/

 Important Notes
-The ML model files (interior_model.pkl, room_encoder.pkl, etc.) are necessary for prediction functionality.
+-The ML model files (interior_model.pkl, room_encoder.pkl, etc.) are necessary for prediction functionality.
-Make sure these files are placed inside the appropriate project directory.
+-Make sure these files are placed inside the appropriate project directory.
-The project uses SQLite as the default database.
+--The project uses SQLite as the default database.
-This project was mainly developed for learning and academic purposes.
+-This project was mainly developed for learning and academic purposes.
-Future Improvements
+-Future Improvements
-Integration of advanced Machine Learning models
+-Integration of advanced Machine Learning models -Better UI/UX design
-Better UI/UX design
-Deployment as a live web application
+-Deployment as a live web application
-Use of real-world datasets for improved prediction accuracy What I Learned
+-Use of real-world datasets for improved prediction accuracy -What I Learned

 Through this project, I gained practical experience in:

-Django and basic Flask development
+-Django and basic Flask development
-Backend logic implementation
+-Backend logic implementation
-Building prediction-based systems
+-Building prediction-based systems
-Managing a complete project structure from frontend to backend Author
+-Managing a complete project structure from frontend to backend

-Harni S B
+Author - Harni S B

-Disclaimer

-This project was created for academic learning and practice purposes.
+Disclaimer - This project was created for academic learning and practice purposes.